 Remove the lid and fluff your rice up with a fork.
 Taste for salt (I don’t add any as my stock cubes are quite salty) and lemon juice, adding more lemon juice if desired to taste.

-Optionally stir in 2 tablespoons of finely chopped fresh cilantro.
+Optionally stir in 2 tablespoons of finely chopped cilantro.
 Serve and enjoy!

 Will keep for up to five days covered in the fridge, and also freezes really well.
 To cook from frozen simply let defrost on the counter overnight and pop in the microwave (still covered or still in the freezer bag) on high for three minutes.